martinvicknair/martinvicknair/README.md

 # Hi there 👋

-   I'm Martin Vicknair, a Technical Support Advisor for [PhoneBurner.com] 🔥 with a passion for helping people.
+🚀 I'm Martin Vicknair, a Technical Support Advisor for [PhoneBurner.com] 🔥 with a passion for helping people.
-🚀 Keep your business running smoothly with expert support!

 - 🔭 I’m currently updating: [Summer Food Rocks!], a sitefinder for the USDA Summer Food Service Program.
     I originally made this site while attending Denver University's Full Stack Web Development program.